Being patient, 1/8/2021

 NOTE: Read Dr. Manochakian's full interview online.

-Tags: Alzheimer's disease, Amy Kotsenas, artificial intelligence, Barrett's esophagus, consent, COVID-19, data science, esophageal cancer, Findings, Frank Porreca, gene mutation, genetic testing, Hilary DuBrock, lung cancer, Mayo Clinic Proceedings, Michelle Mielke, migraine, molecular testing, News, News of the Week, palliative care, patient experience, patient safety, Prasad Iyer, Progress Updates, pulmonary and critical care medicine, radiology, Rami Manochakian, women's health, Yanyan Lou, Yujie Zhao
+Tags: Alzheimer's disease, Amy Kotsenas, artificial intelligence, Barrett's esophagus, COVID-19, data science, esophageal cancer, Findings, Frank Porreca, gene mutation, genetic testing, Hilary DuBrock, lung cancer, Mayo Clinic Proceedings, Michelle Mielke, migraine, molecular testing, News, News of the Week, palliative care, patient experience, patient safety, Prasad Iyer, Progress Updates, pulmonary and critical care medicine, radiology, Rami Manochakian, women's health, Yanyan Lou, Yujie Zhao